abigailrb03/cs294-project/src/project/README.md

 ![Simple web app that says "Hello CS88C student!
 Go to the Songs Page!"](home.png)

 You can keep this local web server running as you work on the project.
-Whenever you want to quit the server, press `Ctrl + C`.
+Whenever you want to quit the server, press `Ctrl + C` in your terminal.

 > Note: It is important to pass the `--debug` command line flag so that any changes you make to the code will appear automatically as the app runs.
 If you do not include that flag, if you make a change in your code it will not be reflected until you quit the app and restart it.